Guinigi Tower

 The Torre Guinigi is a tower in Lucca in the region of Tuscany, central Italy.
 It is a typical example of local Romanesque-Gothic architecture.
-The height of the tower is 45 m with a total of 233 steps to reach the top.
+The height of the tower is 45 m with a total of 230 steps over 28 flights to reach the top.

 The tower dates from the latter half of the 14th century, when a number of wealthy families were building towers within Lucca's walls as status symbols.
+The Guinigis were a wealthy family of merchants and bankers.
 It is one of the few remaining towers within the city.
 It is known for the holm oaks growing on top of the tower.

-The tower was donated to the local government by the descendants of the Guinigi family.
+The tower was donated to the city in 1968 by the descendants of the Guinigi family.
+It is open to the public.